bradleybossard/cheatsheets/vagrant.md

-    vagrant init <boxname>        # Create a Vagrantfile in directory for the boxname vagrant init precise64        # Create a Ubuntu Precise 64 machine vagrant up                    # Bring the machine described in the Vagrant file up on this machine vagrant ssh                   # SSH in the machine decribed by the Vagrantfile in the current directory vagrant destroy               # Destroy this machine
+    vagrant init <boxname>        # Create a Vagrantfile in directory for the boxname, i.e. ubuntu/trusty64 vagrant init ubuntu/trusty64  # Create a Ubuntu Trusty 64 machine vagrant up                    # Bring the machine described in the Vagrant file up on this machine vagrant ssh                   # SSH in the machine decribed by the Vagrantfile in the current directory vagrant destroy               # Destroy this machine